 In support of these core areas of focus, the HRDWG’s three networks have a number of active APEC projects currently underway related to labor mobility, qualifications recognition, digital literacy, global competencies and youth employment, the details of which are accessible here.

 The HRDWG’s lead shepherd serves as the working group’s chair and each network has one coordinator.
 The Lead Shepherd and Network Coordinators will have as their Co-Chair a representative from the HRDWG host economy who will serve in the co-chair capacity for one year.
-As per the HRDWG ToR Addendum on Disability Issues which is endorsed in 2019, an Advisor to the HRDWG Lead Shepherd on Disability Issues is tasked with facilitating the operation of the coordinating mechanism.

 The current Network Coordinators are: